Start your pain-free journey today!

 3. Quad sets lying on your back, with a towel roll

-Demonstrating a quad set exercise to activate the quadriceps after a knee replacement.
+demonstrating quad set exercise with a towel roll to activate the quad after a meniscus tear

 Why the quad set exercise is important for treating a torn meniscus.